aws-samples/sample-serverless-digital-asset-payments/README.md

 **Authored by: Simon Goldberg and David Dornseifer**

-This solution supports both ETH and ERC20 token payments on _any_ EVM-compatible blockchain with automated payment detection and fund sweeping capabilities.
+This solution supports native (i.e ETH) and ERC20 token payments on _any_ EVM-compatible blockchain with automated payment detection and fund sweeping capabilities.

 ## Architecture